 year of life its bill was

-orange-yellow, unlike a normal Trumpeter cygnet’s bill which is dark
+orange-yellow, unlike a normal Trumpeter cygnet’s bill which is pink

-grayish black towards the tip with pink at the base.
+at the base with dark grayish black towards the tip.
 When H11 was a

 cygnet, it had a white plumage and yellow legs and feet, whereas